The Online Identity Verification Process

 What are other tips I can use for detecting phishing emails?

 - Verify the sender.
 Exercise caution when receiving email from a sender you don’t know or haven’t heard from in a long time.
 Hover over the ‘From’ email address to ensure it matches the displayed email or name of the sender.

 - Look for poor choices in wording, phrasing, or spelling.

 - If an email includes a business name, telephone number, or website link, verify the legitimacy of these items by searching for the official number or website in a search engine.

 - Do not respond to emails requesting personal information.
 Reputable businesses and public agencies will not ask you for personal information in an email.

 Are there other resources I can use to learn more about phishing?

+To avoid security problems, please keep your web browser up to date.
 For more information about "phishing," go to OnGuard Online.